 Study in Costa Rica

 Beaches, tropical rainforests, a highly developed society and an enviable quality of life: studying in the Costa Rica may sound almost too good to be true.
-In the QS University Rankings: Latin America 2015, Costa Rica claims four universities among the region’s top 200.
-While this is relatively few when compared to countries like Brazil and Mexico, Costa Rica’s top-ranking institution, Universidad de Costa Rica (UCR), comes in at a very respectable 21st, and has been consistently strengthening its global standing over the past few years.
+In the QS University Rankings: Latin America 2016, Costa Rica claims four universities among the region’s top 300.
+While this is relatively few when compared to countries like Brazil and Mexico, Costa Rica’s top-ranking institution, Universidad de Costa Rica (UCR), comes in at a very respectable joint 18th, and has been strengthening its global standing in recent years.

 Click on the tabs below for more information on what it’s like to study in Costa Rica, including information about higher education in Costa Rica, university applications, costs, visas and the best locations for students.

 - Capital and largest city is San José

 - Currency is the Costa Rican colon (one colon = 100 centimos)

 - Major exports include coffee, bananas, sugar, textiles and electrical components

 - ‘Costa rica’ means ‘rich coast’ in Spanish